98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 - update-initramfs: Generating /boot/initrd.img-xxxxxx
 - systemd-boot xxxxxx

-If there's no out then there's an issue generating the kernel e.g. missing headers, /boot/efi isn't mounted, /boot isn't a writable fs, etc.
+If there's no output then there's an issue generating the kernel e.g. missing headers, /boot/efi isn't mounted, /boot isn't a writable fs, directory errors in the script, etc.
-If you've ruled out any errors in the script, I've sometimes found purging and reinstalling the kernel resolves the issue.
+If you've ruled out any errors in the update script, I've sometimes found purging and reinstalling the kernel resolves the issue.

 # efi
 Example hierarchy of the systemd-boot/efi partition.